 - A. There are many projectiles considered "less lethal."
 The primary types used by the Fishers Police Department include the following: - a.
-Flexible baton 12 gauge, 37MM, 40MM - b.
-Non-flexible 37MM, 40MM - c.
-32 Caliber Rubber Pellet Stinger Grenade (ERT use only)
+Flexible baton 12 gauge, 40MM - b.
+Non-flexible 40MM - c.
+32 Caliber Rubber Pellet Stinger Grenade (ERT use only) - B. Technical Aspects-Kinetic Energy Impact Projectiles a.

-- B. Technical Aspects-Kinetic Energy Impact Projectiles - a.
-Approved munitions 12 gauge - i.
-The authorized 12-gauge less-lethal round is manufactured by Defense Technologies/Federal Laboratories.
-This round is referred to as the "Drag Stabilized Tear Drop' Bean Bag." - ii.
-The standard round is a 2.47-inch plastic 12-gauge cartridge containing a 5-inch "Tear Drop" Bean Bag filled with approximately 40 grams of #9 shot. - iii.
-The Standard Drag Stabilized Bean Bag exits the barrel at approximately 279.4 feet-per-second and delivers approximately 106.8 ftlbs of kinetic energy at a range of 15 feet.
-This round has a maximum effective range of 75 feet. - iv.
+Approved munitions - 12 gauge

+- The authorized 12-gauge less-lethal round is manufactured by Defense Technologies.
+This round is referred to as the 12 Gauge Drag Stabilized Round. - ii.
+The standard round is a 2.50 inch plastic 12-gauge cartridge containing a 5-inch "Tear Shaped" Bean Bag filled with approximately 40 grams of #9 shot. - iii.
+The Standard Drag Stabilized Bean Bag exits the barrel at approximately 270 feet-per-second.
+This round has an effective range from 20 to 75 feet. - iv.
 The only approved weapon for the deployment of the 12 gauge less lethal munitions is the department issued Remington 870 police shotgun.
 All less lethal shotguns will be clearly marked.
 See section 5 of this policy. - b.
-Approved munitions 37MM and 40MM - i.
-The authorized 37MM less-lethal rounds are manufactured by Defense Technology/Federal Laboratories.
-These rounds are the 37MM Black Powder Bean Bag, the 37MM Black Powder 60-Cal Stinger Rubber Ball Round, 37MM Black Powder Rubber Baton, the 37MM Black Powder Foam Baton, and the 37MM Black Powder Wood Baton - ii.
-The authorized 40MM less-lethal rounds are manufactured by Defense Technology/Federal Laboratories.
-These rounds are the 40MM Smokeless Powder Exact Impact XM1006 Sponge Round, the 40MM Smokeless Powder Bean Bag, the 40MM Smokeless Powder 60-Cal Stinger Rubber Ball Round, the 40MM Smokeless Powder Rubber Baton, the 40MM Smokeless Powder Foam Baton, and the 40MM Smokeless Powder Wood Baton. - iii.
-The approved weapon systems for the deployment of 37MM and 40MM less lethal munitions are the 37MM Smooth Bore 6-Shot L8 Multi Launcher and the 40MM Rifled Bore Single Shot Launcher. - iv.
-All 37MM and 40MM less-lethal weapon systems will be maintained by the Emergency Response Team.

-C. Deployment Recommendations
+Approved munitions 40MM - i.
+The authorized 40MM less-lethal rounds are manufactured by Defense Technology.
+These rounds are the 40MM Exact Impact Sponge Round, the 40MM Smokeless Powder Bean Bag, the 40MM Smokeless Powder 60-Cal Stinger Rubber Ball Round, the 40MM Smokeless Powder Rubber Baton, the 40MM Smokeless Powder Foam Baton, and the 40MM Smokeless Powder Wood Baton. - ii.
+The approved weapon systems for the deployment of 40MM less lethal munitions are the 40MM Rifled Bore Single Shot Launcher and the 40MM Tactical 4-Shot Launcher. - iii.
+ERT 40MM less-lethal weapon systems will be maintained by the Emergency Response Team, and Patrol 40MM less-lethal weapon systems will be maintained by Assigned Shift and/or the Dept. Rangemaster. - C. Deployment Recommendations - a.

-a.
 Special attention must be given to the deployment of specialty impact munitions by all officers.
 Many factors should be considered in order to ensure the safety of all those involved.
 Specialty Impact Munitions should be used by officers trained in their use following approved guidelines as set forth in department approved training.